CUBRID/cubrid-manual/en/admin/config.rst

     Custom variables defined by **SET** and **PREPARE** statements can be deleted by **DROP** / **DEALLOCATE** statements before session timeout.

-    The default value is **21600** seconds (6 hours).
+    The default value is **21600** seconds(6 hours), and this parameter's unit is second.

-**sql_trace_slow_msecs**
+**sort_limit_max_count**

+    Regarding SORT-LIMIT optimization which can be applied when top-N rows are sorted by "ORDER BY ...
+LIMIT *N*\ " statement, this parameter specifies the LIMIT count to limit applying this optimization.
+When the value of *N* is smaller than a value of **sort_limit_max_count**, SORT-LIMIT optimization is applied.
+The default is 1000, the minimum is 0(which means that this optimization is disabled), and the maximum is INT_MAX.

+    For more details, see :ref:`sort-limit-optimization`.

+**sql_trace_slow**

-    **sql_trace_slow_msecs** is a parameter used to configure the execution time of a query which will be judged as a long time execution.
+    **sql_trace_slow** is a parameter to configure the execution time of a query which will be judged as a long time execution.
+    You can set a unit as ms, s, min or h, which stands for milliseconds, seconds, minutes or hours respectively.
+If you omit the unit, milliseconds(ms) will be applied.
 The default value is -1 and the maximum value is 86400000 msec (24 hour). -1 means that the infinite time, so any queries will not be judged as a long duration query.
 For details, see the below **sql_trace_execution_plan**.

     .. note::

-        the system parameter **sql_trace_slow_msecs** judges the query execution time based on the server, but the broker parameter **MAX_QUERY_TIMEOUT** judges the query execution time based on the broker.
+        The system parameter **sql_trace_slow** judges the query execution time based on the server, but the broker parameter **MAX_QUERY_TIMEOUT** judges the query execution time based on the broker.

 **sql_trace_execution_plan**

-    **sql_trace_execution_plan** is a parameter used to configure if the query plan of the long running query is written to the log or not.
+    **sql_trace_execution_plan** is a parameter to configure if the query plan of the long running query is written to the log or not.
 The default value is no.

     If it is set to yes, a long running SQL, a query plan and the output of cubrid statdump command  are written to the server error log file(located on $CUBRID/log/server directory) and CAS log file(located on $CUBRID/log/broker/sql_log directory) .

     If it is set to no, only a long running SQL is written to the server error log file and CAS log file, and this SQL is displayed when you execute **cubrid statdump** command.

-    For example, if you want to write the execution plan of the slow query to the log file, and specify the query which executes more than 5 seconds as the slow query, then configure the value of the **sql_trace_slow_msecs** parameter as 5000(ms) and configure the value of the **sql_trace_execution_plan** parameter as yes.
+    For example, if you want to write the execution plan of the slow query to the log file, and specify the query which executes more than 5 seconds as the slow query, then configure the value of the **sql_trace_slow** parameter as 5000(ms) and configure the value of the **sql_trace_execution_plan** parameter as yes.

-    But, on the server error log file, the related informations are written only when the value of error_log_level is NOTIFICATION.
+    But, on the server error log file, the related information is written only when the value of error_log_level is NOTIFICATION.

 **use_orderby_sort_limit**

-    **use_orderby_sort_limit** is a parameter used to configure whether to keep the intermediate result of sorting and merging process in the statement including the **ORDER BY ...
+    **use_orderby_sort_limit** is a parameter to configure whether to keep the intermediate result of sorting and merging process in the statement including the **ORDER BY ...
 LIMIT** *row_count* clause as many as *row_count*.
 If it is set to **yes**, you can decrease unnecessary comparing and merging processes because as many as intermediate results will be kept as the value of *row_count*.
 The default value is **yes**.

 .. _broker-configuration: